American Presidents: Life Portraits

 American Presidents: Life Portraits is a series produced by C-SPAN in 1999.
 Each episode was aired live, and was a two- to three-hour look at the life and times of one particular president of the United States.
 Episodes were broadcast from locations of importance to the profiled president, featured interviews with historians and other experts, and incorporated calls from viewers.
 The series served as a commemoration of C-SPAN's 20th anniversary.

 The first program aired on March 15, 1999, and profiled George Washington.
-Subsequent programs featured each president in succession, concluding with Bill Clinton on December 20, 1999.
+Subsequent programs featured each president in succession, concluding with the then current president Bill Clinton on December 20, 1999.
 (Despite serving two non-consecutive terms, Grover Cleveland was only profiled on one program.)

 Peabody Award

 American Presidents was awarded a George Foster Peabody Award in 1999.
 Excerpts of the official rationale for that award appear below: